 Things to bear in mind when applying the design thinking process

-- Accept the mental pressure at the start, and accept that at the start you do not know what the end solution will be.
+- Accept the mental pressure in the start, and accept that you do not yet know what the end solution will be.

 - Separate finding the problem from designing the solution.

 - Accept the non-linear nature of the process.
 Sometimes you will have to go backwards in the process.